 You may find a copy of this Privacy Notice in the Surgery’s reception, on our website, or a copy may be provided on request.

 We regularly review and update our Privacy Notice.
-This Privacy Notice was last updated on 28th June 2018.
+This Privacy Notice was last updated on 20th of March 2020.